stdrice/stdrice.github.io/content/posts/iphone-hardening/index.md

 ## Minimal attack surface
 - Install minimal apps, remove unused apps.
 - Prefer offline or open‑source tools when possible.
+- Use PWA/Web apps instead of installed apps whenever possible.

 # Conclusion
 iPhones are already secure (?), but the defaults leave room for tracking and leaks.
 By doing following things above, you can make your phone as safe as possible.